-- Retractable claws: The cats of a cat are a rather unique feature of their paw.
-While they animal is relaxed, the claws remain concealed underneath the fur and skin.
+- Retractable claws: The claws of a cat are a rather unique feature of its paw.
+While the animal is relaxed, the claws remain concealed underneath the fur and skin.
 Rather than residing on the top of the toe, they are found around the toe pads to prevent them from wearing down as they walk.
 Typically, five claws are found on each of the front paws, but only four claws are found on the back paws.

-- Lone hunters but social animals: When looking for their prey, the cat tends to seek out their prey on their own (though there is little need for hunting when owners will feed them).
+- Lone hunters but social animals: When looking for their prey, cats tend to seek out their prey on their own (though there is little need for hunting when owners will feed them).
 However, these animals prefer to surround themselves with other cats, humans, and even other animals, showing great affection.
 Plus, the mothers will typically be ferociously protective of their young.

 - Live birth: The female cat will give birth to live young, which are called kittens.
 The kittens are often born in an amniotic sac, which is eaten by the mother.
 Kittens need to be nourished by their mothers until they are about 8 weeks old.

-- Fast reflexes: Perhaps one of the most notable features of the cat is their ability to land on their feet.
+- Fast reflexes: Perhaps one of the most notable features of the cat is its ability to land on its feet.
 Even when falling from a height of nearly 10 feet, these animals will instinctively twist their body to land on their paws.
-The cat righting reflex is the same movement for any time that they fall, and they can correct their positioning in as little as 3 feet off the ground.
+The cat righting reflex is the same movement any time that they fall, and they can correct their positioning in as little as 3 feet off the ground.

 - Impressive night vision: The tapetum lucidum in the eye of the cat allows it to view anything in the dark, only requiring 15%-20% of the light that humans need to see the same.
 When the cat is taking in the most light, their pupils may expand to their entire exposed surface.
 As kittens, their eyes don’t even open until they are about a week old, though their vision may take longer to reach better focus.

-- Minimum color vision: Though cats aren’t entirely colorblind, most cat are only able to see blue and yellow with clarity.
+- Minimum color vision: Though cats aren’t entirely colorblind, most cats are only able to see blue, and yellow with clarity.
 The ability to see red and green is extremely limited.